Residential Building FAQs

 To find out if POA water is available on your lot, call the POA Water Department at 479-855-8000.

-Properties currently eligible for sewer connection are listed on the city’s website here.
+Properties currently not connected but eligible for sewer connection are listed here.
 For additional sewer connection information contact Village Wastewater at 479-855-7613.

 There are many factors and outside agency requirements to consider, including available utilities, septic or sewer connection, house size, building setbacks, lot elevation, minimum house size as determined on the subdivision plat, etc. If on septic, we encourage you to begin by contacting the Benton County Health Department (479-986-1300) to determine the minimum area required for the septic system in relation to the size of house you plan to build.